abuckenhofer/pgvector/README.md

 - run the sql Skript 01_createTabs.sql in PostgreSQL to create the tables
 - check .env for your PostgreSQL environment and set password
 - run the Python script 02_embeddings.py to create the embeddings
 - query the PostgreSQL tables with similarity search.
 Example queries can be found at the end of the script in 01_createTabs.sql

+For more information on Vector databases see my personal blog, e.g. [Vector databases - what, why, and how](https://buckenhofer.com/2024/05/vector-database-what-why-and-how/).